Ohio Gun Laws: Concealed Carry to Firearm Ownership Permits

 - You no longer need a concealed handgun license (CHL) to carry a concealed handgun if you are at least 21 years old and legally allowed to possess a firearm.

-- You may still apply for a CHL if you want reciprocity in other states (more on that shortly).
+- You may still apply for a CHL if you wish to obtain reciprocity in other states (more on that shortly).

 - The training and background check requirements for obtaining a CHL remain available but are optional for in-state concealed carry.